 The Compliance Enforcement Division investigates cases of document fraud and identity theft that involve the use of DMV processes.

-We also investigate complaints against auto dealers and similar businesses, body shops, garages, emissions inspection stations and driving schools.
+We also investigate complaints against auto dealers and similar businesses, body shops, garages, emission inspection stations and driving schools.

 Vehicle salesmen, emissions inspectors and drive school instructors are also licensed individually.